Learning Center August 16, 2021 Updated Date: May 8, 2025Reading Time: 12 minutes

 1. Know your network’s traffic

 Every organization’s infrastructure has typical Internet traffic patterns — know yours.
-When you understand your organization’s normal traffic pattern, you’ll have a baseline.
+You’ll have a baseline when you understand your organization’s normal traffic pattern.
 That way, when unusual activity occurs, you can identify the symptoms of a DDoS attack.

 2. Create a Denial of Service Response Plan